Open Closed Principle in Java | SOLID Principles

 CreditCardPayment

-We also have one PaymentProcessor class which accepts payment mode.
-Then it invokes the method of the relevant class based on the mode of payment.
+We also created one PaymentProcessor class which accepts payment mode.
+The responsibility of PaymentProcessor is to invoke the relevant class based on the mode of payment.

 Does this code follows the open closed principle?
-The answer is no. Because, let’s say in future we have to support one more payment mode for this we need to change the payment processor class.
+The answer is no. Because, Imagine in future we have to support more payment modes, to incorporate that we need to change the payment processor class.

-The code in PaymentProcessor class change with every new payment mode support.
+The code in PaymentProcessor class change with every new payment mode we add.
 This is a clear violation of the open/closed principle.

 Let’s understand what’s wrong in this code.